-The Baltimore Ravens announced they will open the season on the road on Thursday, Sept.
+The Baltimore Ravens announced they will open the season on Thursday, Sept.
 5, because they couldn't get the Orioles to reschedule a game against the White Sox for that same night.

-The Ravens become the first defending Super Bowl champions to open on the road since 2003, when the Tampa Bay Buccaneers started the season at Philadelphia on "Monday Night Football."
+The Ravens become the first defending Super Bowl champion to open on the road since 2003, when the Tampa Bay Buccaneers started the season at Philadelphia on "Monday Night Football."

 "After thorough discussions among the Orioles, the NFL and the Ravens, it became clear that holding both an Orioles' game and the Ravens' regular season opener on the same day would create logistical situations that would cause serious issues for the city of Baltimore, and fans for both teams," Ravens president Dick Cass said in a statement.
 "The Ravens greatly appreciate the willingness of the Orioles to adjust the start of their game in an effort to make this sports spectacular happen.
 But, in the end, anticipated problems with parking, rush-hour traffic, plus crowd and car congestion around Oriole Park and M&T Bank Stadium, will keep the doubleheader from taking place."

 This is just the latest disappointment for the Ravens this offseason.
-Just 47 days after hoisting the Vince Lombardi Trophy, the Ravens have said goodbye to seven starters from that Super Bowl championship team, including surefire Hall of Fame players Ray Lewis and Ed Reed.
+Just 47 days after hoisting up the Lombardi Trophy, the Ravens have said goodbye to seven starters from that Super Bowl championship team including future Hall of Famer players Ray Lewis and Ed Reed.

-Based on the Orioles' schedule, the only way the Ravens could've opened the season at home was to play Sunday night.
-But coach John Harbaugh said he preferred to play on the road Thursday night because of the extra rest it provides going into Week 2.
+Based on the Orioles' schedule, the only way the Ravens could've opened the season at home was Sunday night.
+But coach John Harbaugh said he preferred to play on the road on Thursday night because of the extra rest it provides going into Week 2.

 The Ravens' road opponents for 2013 are: Pittsburgh, Cincinnati, Cleveland, Buffalo, Miami, Chicago, Detroit and Denver.

-The Ravens would likely object to playing at a division rival such as the Steelers to open the season.
+The Ravens would likely object to playing at a division rival like the Steelers to open up the season.
 The most likely season-opening opponent is the Broncos, which would be a rematch of last season's epic playoff game.